How to Sell Baseball Cards [& Other Sports Cards] Like an Experienced Pro

 These fall in one group but can look very different depending on the area.
 Whether wrestling meets in the Midwest, a local flea market, or anywhere you can rent a table, there's potential here.

+And while local sports card dealers may be a dying breed.
 When you have a space in a high traffic area sales can follow.

 No doubt having the ability to socialize and pitch in person helps, but it's not necessary.
 Enough people with an interest will lead to some sales.

 You could also put down garage sale, which might be required for commons.
 Or any cards of players who aren't all-stars or future hall of famers.

 Make sure the venue is one that is good for selling baseball cards.

 You want the best match possible because if you're spending several hundred dollars for a table, you want to make your money back.